argonautproject/clinicalnotes/source/pages/guidance.md

 #### Support Requirements

-This guide requires systems implement DocumentReference and at a minimum these [5 concepts](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [HITSP C80 Table 2-144 Document Class Value Set Definition](http://build.fhir.org/valueset-c80-doc-typecodes.html).
+This guide requires systems implement DocumentReference with a minimum of these [5 note types](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [HITSP C80 Table 2-144 Document Class Value Set Definition](http://build.fhir.org/valueset-c80-doc-typecodes.html).

 This guide requires systems implement DiagnosticReport and the `DiagnosticReport.category` element must support at a minimum the [3 concepts](ValueSet-diagnosticreport-category.html) of Cardiology, Radiology, and Pathology.
 Other categories may be supported.

 Clients interested in determining what server supports may use the [$expand operation.](guidance.html#determining-server-note-and-report-type-support-expand)

 The contents of the notes or reports, even using standard LOINC concepts, may vary by health system or even location.
 For example, CT Spleen WO contrast (LOINC 30621-7) may include individual sections for history, impressions, conclusions, or just an impressions section.
-Discharge Summaries may have different facility or local regulatory content requirements.
+Discharge Summaries may have different facility or regulatory content requirements.

 This guide focuses on exposing existing information, and not dictating how systems allow their users to capture information.